-Part 2: What challenges are driven by the value-based healthcare transition?
+Part 2: What Challenges are Driven by the Value-based Health Transition?

-With the transition to value-based care come challenges.
-Primary care practices, particularly smaller practices, must make significant upgrades to their technology.
+With the transition to value-based health come challenges.
+Primary care practices, particularly smaller ones, must significantly upgrade their technology.
 Both to be sure that when they are referring a patient, the patient stays in-network and that the specialist is available to provide care.
 With the ongoing shortage of specialists, this remains a challenge.

 Challenges to value-based healthcare typically fall into four categories: